doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 TABLE points;
 ```

 That's it!
-Our iterative function system iterates as expected, which we can verify by taking a look at the query result:
+Our iterative function system iterates as expected, which we can try to verify by taking a look at the query result:

 ```
 +-------+----------------------+---------------------+